 As we’ve often seen in Post-Soviet Eastern Europe, it was typical for the Russian government to flex their muscles, particularly when it came to religious institutions.

-However, the Blue Church has prevailed, and just celebrated its 100th anniversary.
+However, the Blue Church has prevailed, and recently celebrated its 100th anniversary.
 Many people believe that blue is the color to ward off evil spirits.
 I guess it worked!